certonid/terraform-aws-certonid/README.md

     - region: us-east-1
 ```

-## How to create multi region certonid functions with kmsauth (eu-central-1 and us-east-1 in example)
+## How to create multi region certonid functions with kmsauth (with AWS KMS encryption, eu-central-1 and us-east-1 in example)

 ```terraform
 terraform {